I design and deliver workshops for organisations and professional groups seeking to strengthen resilience, clarity, and relational effectiveness.

 Across different formats, workshops aim to support:

 A workshop exploring how individuals and teams experience organisational change and uncertainty, and how adaptive capacity is shaped through meaning, regulation, and relational context.
 The programme draws on Gestalt Therapy, systems theory, and organisational psychology to understand change as a lived, multi-level process rather than a purely managerial event.
 A central premise is that energy represents potential for change.
 When regulatory, relational, and structural conditions support this potential, people remain flexible and engaged.
 When these conditions are constrained, energy becomes locked into tension, resistance, and fatigue.
 Participants learn to work with change as information, to restore movement in disrupted processes, and to strengthen personal and collective capacity for adaptation.
+The workshop works with participants’ current change experiences, using live situations as material for learning and adaptation.

 Focus areas include: